-There are two things U.S. Border Patrol needs along the Texas-Mexico Border: One is a clear line of sight along the Rio Grande River and the other is access to the river.
+There are two things U.S. Border Patrol needs along the Texas-Mexico Border: One is a clear line-of-sight along the Rio Grande River and the other is access to the river.

 These are not just what U.S. Border Patrol needs, they are high priorities they have requested but continue to be denied.
 Both can be easily achieved by simply cleaning up the riverbank along the Rio Grande.
-Salt Cedar and Carrizo Cane are non-native, invasive plants that need to be eradicated.
+Salt cedar and carrizo cane are non-native, invasive plants that need to be eradicated.
 Their density becomes a hiding place for migrants and criminals who illegally enter the U.S., and in the process, make U.S. Border Patrol and other law enforcement officers more vulnerable.

-Dense Carrizo Cane on the river bank.
+Dense carrizo cane on the river bank

 These plants need to be eradicated and the riverbanks should be re-populated with native prairie grasses that have limited growth potential and can be easily and economically maintained.
-The Cane and Salt Cedar plants consume massive amounts of water from the Rio Grande - the primary source of drinking water and irrigation for Texas border communities.
+The carrizo cane and salt cedar plants consume massive amounts of water from the Rio Grande - the primary source of drinking water and irrigation for Texas border communities.
 Eradication of these invasive plants will protect the water supply along the border for residential, farming, ranching, wildlife, and recreational purposes.
 This is border security with a positive outcome.

 Once these invasive plants have been eradicated; where possible, all-weather river roads should be built to provide U.S. Border Patrol access to the riverbank to allow them to safely and more effectively patrol the river.
+See the back cover of Common Sense where we turned this idea into a reality.

 Furthermore, Mexico has embraced cleaning up their side of the river, but has never been pressed to do so.
-If the U.S. and Mexico worked together, it would create a larger buffer zone that, by eliminating hiding grounds, will discourage migrants and criminals from crossing for fear of being exposed in the open buffer zone where U.S. Border Patrol has that clear line of sight.
-Creating a new open zone with a clear line of sight can be further enhanced with modern technology such as motion detectors, cameras, infrared sensors, etc.
+If the U.S. and Mexico worked together, it would create a larger buffer zone that, by eliminating hiding grounds, will discourage migrants and criminals from crossing for fear of being exposed in the open buffer zone where U.S. Border Patrol has that clear line-of-sight.
+Creating a new open zone with a clear line-of-sight can be further enhanced with modern technology such as motion detectors, cameras, infrared sensors, etc.